6 Email Split Tests You Can Set Up in 1 Minute

 This is a big mistake.
 After all, a high open rate doesn’t matter if subscribers don’t read the content inside your email and take action.

-There are simple email content split tests that can have a big impact, like these 6 easy split tests.
+There are simple email content split tests that can have a big impact, like these 6 easy split tests below.

 1. Headline vs. no headline